Develop with Media Services v3 APIs

 - Resource URI for REST Media Services.

-- Azure AD application values: the client ID and client secret.
+- Azure AD app values: the client ID and client secret.

-To get all the needed values, see Access Azure Media Services API with the Azure CLI
+To get all the needed values, see Access Azure Media Services API.

 The Azure AD access token is sent to the middle tier.